Help Us Reimagine Recreation

 - April 22, 6-8 PM: The Department hosted a virtual input meeting for the general public.
 To view a video of the meeting, click here.

-- Mid-June: The Department will mail a statistically valid survey to a random selection of residents.
+- Early July: Statistically valid surveys have been mailed to a random selection of residents.

-- Early July: The Department will release an online survey open to everyone.
+- July 26: The Department released an online survey open to everyone.
+The survey closed for feedback at the end of August.